About Youth Rowing

 Our Summer Rowing programs are geared for all levels of junior rowers.
 These programs will also serve those who row during the year in other local programs with the hope that they stay connected to the sport they love, as well as to continue to gain valuable speed on and off the water.

 This summer season Vero Beach Rowing will offer a multitude of programs geared toward every level of rower.

-These sessions will be available for rowers who have completed the Learn-to-Row Camp, or a Middle school program, and would like to spend more time on the water and continue to hone their skills before the beginning of the fall season.
+These sessions will be available to rowers who have completed either the Learn-to-Row Camp, or a Middle school program, and would like to spend more time on the water to hone their skills before the beginning of the fall season.
 Sign up below.